Boudoir Photography: Poses, Accessories, and Tips

 Photo by pvstory via iStock

-Boudoir photography is a type of photography that has been around ages, but it has grown to be extremely popular in the last few years.
+Boudoir photography is a type of nude photography that has been around ages, but it has grown to be extremely popular in the last few years.

-While many times you will find yourself shooting boudoir for a woman's partner (say around her wedding day), many women are also reclaiming the art of seduction through boudoir photography and having sessions done for themselves.
+While many times you will find yourself shooting boudoir for a woman's partner (say around her wedding day), many women are also reclaiming the art of seduction through this photography and having sessions done for themselves.

 Photo by avi_indy via iStock

 Typically, boudoir photography is about looking candid and laid back (unposed), and you will usually begin a boudoir shoot with the model completely dressed and work your way down to implied nude shots.
+Learn more about "how to take nudes" on our website PhotographyTalk.com.

 When it comes to boudoir photography essentials, this pursuit is all about the model's body and celebrating it!